jhult/Revanced-Instagram/docs/Frequently Asked Questions.md

 ### Q: How do I know these apps are safe to use?

-You can rest assured that it’s safe because my code is 100% open-source and uses GitHub Actions to patch the apps.
-The apk files used for patching are downloaded from the trusted site “APKMirror”.
+You can rest assured that it's safe because my code is 100% open-source and uses GitHub Actions to patch the apps.
+The apk files used for patching are downloaded from the trusted site [APKPure](https://apkpure.com) using their API.

 ----